Facebook

 Best Brush Gutter Guard

-If you’re opting for a brush gutter guard, only go for the best: GutterBrush.
-With this brush, you can go for 6, 15, 30, 60 or 120 feet of brush which is suitable for any standard 5-inch gutters.
+If you’re opting for a brush gutter guard, go for the best: GutterBrush.
+With this brush, you can choose six, 15, 30, 60, or 120 feet of brush, which is suitable for any standard 5-inch gutters.

-All you need to do is climb up on your ladder — safety first — and squeeze it into the gutters.
-No tools required, and super simple installation that only takes a few minutes.
+All you need to do is climb up your ladder — safety first — and squeeze it into the gutters.
+No tools are required, and it is a super simple installation that only takes a few minutes.

 Just keep in mind that brushes don’t keep out smaller debris or as many insects.
 But it will block out enough to prevent clogs.
 You’ll also love how budget-friendly these are compared to other options on the market.